You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting

 \subsection{Setup}

-We have observed a substantial variance in the SER of T5 baseline, SEA-GUIDE, and our method when applied to the ViGGO dataset.
-To ensure a fair comparison, we train 5 instances each of the T5-small and T5-base models, each instance for 20 epochs.
-We then select the optimized model based on validation loss, resulting in 5 baseline models each for T5-small and T5-base.
-We then fine-tune these same T5 baseline models using the SEA-GUIDE code available on GitHub, as well as our own method.
-Our testing conditions utilized a batch size of 10 and a maximum sentence length of 128 tokens.
-All tests were conducted on a single RTX 3090 GPU, with the learning rate decreasing linearly over the course of the training epochs.
-More comprehensive information regarding the prompt training hyperparameters is provided in Appendix \hyperref[sec:trainingdetails]{A.4}.
-For the E2E datasets, we retrained 5 T5-small and T5-base baseline models using the same pipeline as with the ViGGO dataset.
-The experimental results for other methods, for which standard deviations are not reported, are as presented in Table 3, and have been taken directly from the original paper.
+We observed a substantial variance in the SER of the T5 baseline, SEA-GUIDE, and our method when applied to the ViGGO dataset.
+To ensure a fair comparison, we trained 5 instances each of the T5-small and T5-base models, each for 20 epochs.
+We also ran SEA-GUIDE and our VCP 5 times for T5-base and T5-small, calculating the mean and variance.
+All optimized models were selected based on validation loss.
+In the VCP project, we used a batch size of 10 and a maximum sentence length of 300 tokens.
+All tests were conducted on a single RTX 3090 GPU, with a linear learning rate scheduler.
+More comprehensive information regarding the prompt tuning hyperparameters is provided in the Appendix.
+For the E2E datasets, we followed the same procedure.
+The experimental results for other methods, where standard deviations are not reported, are as presented in Tables 2 and 3, and have been taken directly from the original papers.

-Our method involves the use of training datasets constructed via a data generator, and the prompt training examples are produced through a beam search with a beam size of 10, as shown in Figure 3.
-The experiment is designed to compare the effectiveness of our method, VCP, to other methods.
-We implemented T5-small and T5-base models, where we inserted 6 and 3 deep error-correcting prompts for each slot error, respectively.
-The word and key-value embeddings of these error-correcting prompts are trainable across all layers, while the fine-tuned T5 models are kept frozen.